leipero/QEMU-VM/README.md

 [Check the wiki for more information and guides on how to make everything work](https://gitlab.com/YuriAlek/vfio/wikis/Home).

 ## Known problems
-- Installing dependencies, enabling early KMS and IOMMU works only for Arch and Ubuntu/Debian base.
 - Script relies on logged user and sudo or su commands in some parts.
 - Wayland session was not tested at all and will likely not work.

 ## TODO
+- Fix no input entries.
-- Add support for more distributions.
+- Add ovmf search and injection.
 - Simplify script and make less assumptions.
 - Add wayland support.
 - More sane GPU detection (for multi GPU support).